michaeltang235/cyclistic-bike-share/plots_py/readme.txt

-This folder contains scripts written in Python to make plots
+This folder contains plots made by scripts (stored under code_py/) written in Python